DevOps as Service

 CI/CD

-Create infrastructure as a code (IAAC)
+Create infrastructure as code (IAAC)

 Infrastructure automation